atreyasha/spp-explainability/docs/develop.md

             2.  produce visualizations of regex ensembles which would be interesting, and also pattern activations

+            3.  look into other visualizations in programming tasks which can be made

         2. Compare results to that of other paper(s)

             1.  mention that data set was altered to keep it in good